Nancy Acevedo-Gil, Scholar in Residence

 Dr. Melguizo works in the field of economics of higher education, using quantitative methods of analysis and large-scale longitudinal survey data to study the association of different factors such as student trajectories and specific institutional characteristics on the persistence and educational outcomes of minority and low-income students.
 She holds a PhD in Economics of Education from Stanford University and an MA in Social Policy from the London School of Economics.

-Sherrie Reed, Executive Director, UC Davis School of Education
+Sherrie Reed, Executive Director, California Education Lab

 Cecilia Rios-Aguilar, Associate Professor, UCLA Graduate School of Education and Information Studies